marykka/marykka.github.io/index.markdown

 layout: home
 ---

 Hi, I am Mariia Tikhomirova, a Russian-born, Berlin-based UX writer.
 I help businesses to communicate with users through text.

-To do that I ask a lot of questions to stakeholders (designers, developers, product managers, business owners, etc.) to get to know the product and who the users are, to understand business goals.
-I read guidelines and manuals, go through user flow together with designers in Figma, analyzing user research data wit user researchers.
-Keeping all that in mind, I write text.
+To do that I:
+— ask a lot of questions to stakeholders (designers, developers, product managers, business owners, etc.) to get to know the product and who the users are, to understand business goals
+— read guidelines and manuals
+— go through user flow together with designers in Figma — analyze user research data wit user researchers
+— keeping all that in mind, I write text.
 Then follow A/B tests, editing, adjusting.
 Iterate as needed.

 I am looking forward for a new projects in Berlin.
 Interested and will be the most usefull when there's a need to take care of the text in the interface.
-After years of learning and practicing how to write well, now I learn UX design with Interaction Design Foundation and will be thrilled to apply new knowledge on practice.
-Even though I really enjoy creating names, writing articles or social media posts, I'd prefer to leave maybe about 10-20% of my worktime to those tasks.

 Better, if the development and project management processes are already set up and a UX writer position is built in — I'll catch up quickly.

 Remote, office or hybrid model of work.
 Russian (native speaker), English (speak and write fluently), German (telc C1 certificate).

 Healthtech, femtech, edutainment, languages — wonderful.
 Gambling, microfinance, real estate — thank you, but no.